Chipset090191/Unit-UI-XCTest-and-others/README.md

 ### Step 1: Setting Up UI Tests

-As with the Unit tests, We are supposed to create a new target.
-So the actions are:
+As with the Unit tests project `DeliciousMeal` had UI target added.
+But again there are actions you would know how to add it:
 - Open `DeliciousMeal` project in Xcode and choose File -> New -> Target;
 - In search field type `UI` and choose `UI Testing Bundle` click next;
 - In Product name give the `name` for the test targer as you see on `Pic 4` screenshots.
 I put the name `UITests`;